-In fact, with a good mat, one could say that half the work is done… of course, if you’re a good, experienced, competent, and proficient Thai Massage therapist.
-Without the perfect mat, well, it becomes pretty hard to do an excellent job, even if you’re good.
+In fact, with having a good mat to work on, one could say that half the work is done … if you’re an experienced, competent, and proficient Thai Massage therapist.
+Without the perfect mat, well, it becomes pretty hard to do an excellent job, even if you’re good at the job.

 The Best Thai Massage Mat or Mattress

-So, Thai Massage mats… it’s indeed an issue.
+So, Thai Massage mats … it’s indeed an issue.
 Finding a good one is difficult.
-They need to be soft and hard enough at the same time… give way, but not too much… rather precise this thing.
-Also, not too thick (else it will be tough for the practitioner to make the moves on an uneven level on the floor) and they need to be wide enough for extensive stretches, preferably very wide, on the other hand not too large or heavy if it needs to be portable.
+They need to be soft, but also hard enough at the same time … give way, but not too much … rather precise this thing.
+Also, not too thick (else it will be tough for the practitioner to make the moves on an uneven level with the floor) and they need to be wide enough for extensive stretches, preferably very wide, on the other hand not too large or heavy if it needs to be portable.

 Well, to be honest, wide or not wide depends on the style of Thai Massage.
-Wat Pho, for instance, which rather teaches Southern or Royal Style Thai Massage (with actually no large stretches) uses fairly narrow mattresses, let’s say, about 80 cm by 200 cm.
-To be clear, wide mats are needed in Northern Style Thai Massage (sometimes also called Thai Yoga Massage) or in any style that incorporates wide surfaced Yoga-like stretches.
+The famous Wat Pho Massage School, for instance, which rather teaches Southern or Royal Style Thai Massage (with actually no big stretches) uses fairly narrow mattresses, let’s say, about 80 cm by 200 cm.
+To be clear, wide mats are actually especially needed in Northern Style Thai Massage — sometimes also called Thai Yoga Massage — or in any style that incorporates wide surfaced Yoga-like stretches.

-Mind that the Thai Massage schools in Thailand often use real mattresses (suitable for Thai Massage) and when they wear out or get too dirty they just buy new ones.
+Mind that Thai Massage schools in Thailand often use real mattresses (suitable for Thai Massage) and when they wear out or get too dirty they just buy new ones.
 They do use covers by the way, but finally they do get worn out and a bit filthy.
-The thing is, those kinds of mats are easy to acquire in Thailand and cheap, so no problem, and moreover, they don’t need to be portable.
+The thing is, those kinds of mats are easy to acquire in Thailand, and cheap, so no problem there, and moreover, they don’t need to be portable.

 As for hygiene and durability, organic cotton, sheep wool and the like may be nice, but they’re prone to become bug-invested over time (mites, and so on) and the inside filling may get knotty, knobbly, and gnarled.